 After the Asian Tsunami, Rod was contacted by founding director, Mark Bucknall, with a view to founding a charity focused on helping victims of the Tsunami - the two had been friendly rivals in Asia's debt capital markets for many years.

 Originally the charity was to have a pan Asian remit.

 However, it quickly became apparent that there was a massive need for assistance in Sri Lanka, following which it was agreed to focus SRI's activities on the country.

 Rod was involved in the initial fundraising round for SRI.

 He has previously been involved with other charitable organisations and is currency a member of the Executive Committee of the Hong Kong SPCA.

 Rod lives in Hong Kong and has dual British and Australian citizenship.

-Shortly after the 2004 Asian Tsunami struck, Steve was contacted by Mark Bucknall with the idea of setting up a charity, focusing on education and electing to work in the Hambantota area of Sri Lanka.
+Shortly after the 2004 Asian Tsunami struck, Steve was contacted by founding director, Mark Bucknall, with the idea of setting up a charity, focusing on education and electing to work in the Hambantota area of Sri Lanka.